git authentication specify user and email: jbcodeforce or I22Scode

 git branch -rd origin/registration

 • git checkout: Literally allows you to “check out” a repository that you are not currently inside.
 This is a navigational command that lets you move to the repository you want to check.
-You can use this command as git checkout master to look at the master branch.
+You can use this command as git checkout main to look at the main branch.
 Un-modify a modified file by doing git checkout -- <filename>

-• git merge: When you’re done working on a branch, you can merge your changes back to the master branch, which is visible to all collaborators.
+• git merge: When you’re done working on a branch, you can merge your changes back to the main branch, which is visible to all collaborators.

 • git diff to compare what is in your working directory with what is in your staging area

 • git fetch : git fetch origin, get update from a remote server branch and download to local repository.
 Not doing a merge.
-This will fetch any work that has been pushed, and download it to local repository without merging with local work
+This will fetch any work that has been pushed, and download it to local repository without merging with your local work.

 • git remote: to work on the repositories: git remote -v: to get the list of remote repository/server part of the configuration. get remote show origin to get detail of the origin repo URL.